bechu/sfml-plot/README.md

 SFML PLOT
 ================================

-Some classes to plot online data.
+Plot data in few lines in C++

 Developpement in progress ...

 Two goals :
  * less code to generate the graph
  * follow the sfml guide lines

-Now, can plot a 2D graph.
+Now, you can just plot a 1D data.

 ## Example